appshnik/clock/README.md

 # clock
 kitchen clock project

 This project is made for small kitchen clock design.
-Main purpose of kitchen clock is to show user a curent time (and temperature) and let him to set a timer that reports user when the time expired.
+Main purpose of kitchen clock is to show user a current time (and temperature) and let him to set a timer that reports user when the time expired.

 Device consists of:
 	1) MSP430G2553 controller;